 Now, he gets to know that this problem can be cured.
-He is searching for the tips for weight loss or the medicines and found that he can lose weight with the help of a special diet plan or by taking some medication.
+He is searching for tips for weight loss or medicines and found that he can lose weight with the help of a special diet plan or by taking some medication.

 He searched for the weight loss consultation (or medicines) and landed on your page.
 Maybe your product/service is the most appealing to him.